luislutz/BitMap/README.md

 there are 6 calibrating trimpotentiometers in total:

-1. Noise Level trim:
+1. Input Offset trim:
-Trim noise level to taste.
-Recommendation: turn up the input level Pot and turn down the noise level trim until the Clip led stops lighting up.
-Then increase a little bit so that it flashes sometimes (makes the input noise about 10 Vpp)
+Turn the Input level Potentiometer on the Panel completely to the left first.
+Turn the Noise Trim Potentiometer completely down, so that there is absolutely no flickering of the Bit LEDS on the Panel.
+Now youre set for precise calibration.
+Trim the input offset potentiometer so that the LEDs light up with this pattern from left to right: 00000001

+2. Input Scale trim:
+Take a voltage source with exactly 5V and plug it in the analog voltage input.
+Trim the input scale potentiometer so that LEDs light up with this pattern from left to right: 00011111    ---> repeat Step 1. and Step 2. until it stays at the desired Pattern with the corresponding input voltage.

+3. Output Scale trim:

+4. Output Offset trim:

-2. Max Sample Rate trim:
+5. Max Sample Rate trim:
 Feed a Sinewave to the analog input.
 Turn the Sample rate Pot to max value.
 Adjust the trimpot to minimal noise on the output (Hint: if the sample rate just exceeds audible range its perfect there)

-3. Input Offset trim:
-Take a voltage source with excactly 0V or GND and plug it in the analog voltage input.
-Trim the input offset potentiometer so that the LEDs light up with this pattern from left to right: 00000001    ---> if you encounter switching of the bits due to noise on the input voltage, this trimpot is the way to minimize this.

-4. Input Scale trim:
-Take a voltage source with exactly 5V and plug it in the analog voltage input.
-Trim the input scale potentiometer so that LEDs light up with this pattern from left to right: 00011111    ---> repeat Step 2. and Step 3. until it stays at the desired with the corresponding input voltage.

-5. Output Scale trim:

-6. Output Offset trim:
+6. Noise Level trim:
+Turn the Input pot again completely to the left.
+Now turn the Noise trimpot up until there is a slight flickering at the LEDs on the Panel.
+Turn slightly back so that the flickering stops.
+Noise level is now set to Max level without interference to the input Voltage.
+Any higher and the Readings of other Voltages to the Analog Voltage input get inprecise and noisy.
+For max precision on Pitch CV you can even turn the noise trim completely down :) if your more after noisy behaviour it doesnt matter that much :D